Showing posts with label arkansas. Show all posts

 Day 1: Monday, January 16, 2011

-For breakfasts, I cooked ham and eggs.
+For breakfast, I cooked ham and eggs.

 We went to St. Joe to buy our weekly lottery tickets.

-We are on our way to Tunica MS., for three days of fun.
+We are on our way to Tunica, MS., for three days of fun.

-Our first stop was in Corinth MS., at McDonald’s to use the restroom, our next stop was at the Welcome Center on S. Tate Rd MS.
+Our first stop was at McDonald's in Corinth, MS, to use the restroom.
+Our next stop was at the Welcome Center on S. Tate Rd, MS.

-They gave us some information about Mississippi, we thanked them and were on our way once again.
+They gave us some information about Mississippi.
+We thanked them and were on our way once again.

 We stopped at Murphy Gas 5970 Goodman RD., Olive, MS, where we spent $49.00, a pump 9, for unplus gas at $3.319 per Gallon for 14.762 gallons.

-We stopped at the Welcome Center “Gate Way to the Blues” in Tunica MS., it was over 100 years old, it was a train depot that they had moved to Tunica along with some of the old train tracks.
+We stopped at the Welcome Center, "Gateway to the Blues" in Tunica, MS. It was over 100 years old; it was a train depot that they had moved to Tunica along with some of the old train tracks.

 Train Tracks

-Welcome Center “Gate Way to the Blues”
+Welcome Center "Gateway to the Blues"

 Guitar list is below: